NYC opens emergency center for influx of bused migrants

 The city’s plan is to bring single men to the facility once they arrive at the main Manhattan bus terminal and to house them there for a period of days while determining next steps, officials said.
 Families with children are being housed in a hotel.

 The white, plastic-walled tents also include a space where migrants can meet with case workers to determine their next steps, as well as a recreational room with televisions, video games and board games.
+They are heated, since overnight autumn temperatures can fall into the 40s and 30s.
 In the sleeping area, row upon row of green cots stretch out, each one with a pillow, some sheets and a blanket, and some towels.
 The city said it will be able to double the sleeping capacity of the tents, if needed.

 New York City’s homeless shelter system is now bursting with more than 63,300 residents.
 While there are fewer families in the shelters now than there were in the years before the pandemic, the number of single men has soared since the spring, largely because of the influx of migrants.
 There were more than 20,000 single adults in the shelter system Monday, up 23% from the nightly average in July.